Mutt Mitt

-Mutt Mitt is a brand of plastic mitt used to pick up waste from pets, especially dogs.
-Mutt Mitt dispensers can be found in parks, apartment complexes, and condominiums throughout the United States.
+Mutt Mitt is a brand of plastic mitts used to pick up waste from pets, especially dogs.

 About

 Mutt Mitt plastic mitts are two-ply with a bottom pouch, and are constructed so that the user cannot get waste on their hands.
-They are also puncture-resistant and leave no mess when the mitt is turned inside out.
+They are also puncture-resistant, and leave no mess when the mitt is turned inside out.
 They are discarded after waste has been picked up.

 Mutt Mitts are single-use for non-commercial customers and come in packages of 300 and 500.